Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 python app.py
 ```

-Taipy start the Web Application, you can show the application by going on `http://127.0.0.1:5000/` with your browser.
+The application is running locally, you can access to it with the browser on the URL `http://127.0.0.1:5000/`.

 ## Prepare the application for deployment

 This configuration is great for local development but not enough for deployment.
-By default, Taipy application are on the debug mode, before putting your application accessible on the Internet,
+By default, Taipy application are on the debug mode.
+Before putting your application accessible on the Internet,
-you should turn off the this mode by passing the `debug=False` parameter.
-Then you should inform Taipy that it should
+you should turn off this mode by passing the `debug` parameter with the value False.
+Then you should inform Taipy that
-not run the application by itself but delegate the execution by setting the parameter `run_server` to False.
+it should not run the application by itself but delegate the execution by setting the parameter `run_server` to False.
-Then, you should expose to the Web Application Server uWSGI the Flask application.
+Then, you should expose to the Web Application Server uWSGI the Flask application by using `Gui._get_flask_app()`.

 The new content of `app.py` should now be:
 ```